New Jersey Becomes 14th State with Marriage Equality

-October 21, 2013 by Maureen McCarty, HRC Associate Director of Digital Media
+October 21, 2013 by Maureen McCarty, HRC Deputy Director of Marketing

 Today New Jersey Governor Chris Christie instructed his Attorney General to withdraw the state's appeal of a court decision bringing marriage equality to the Garden State.

 “Governor Christie did the right thing in not standing in the way of loving couples’ ability to make lifelong commitments to each other through marriage," said HRC President Chad Griffin.
 "Civil Unions have never been full equality and as the state court system has said, denying marriage to lesbian and gay couples does real harm to them and their families.
 Breaking down this dark wall of discrimination in New Jersey helps build momentum as we continue to expand the marriage equality map so that one day soon a state border will not dictate whether a loving couple can share in the joys of marriage."